 Let's see if I can be concise.
 (If you want to know more about Arduinos, I have written more... lots more... elsewhere.)

 A: A small (in capabilities) computer.
 Or just use your "main" computer.
 Until you get to advanced projects, where the computer is being used as a partner to the Arduino, saving data, maybe, you only need the "small computer" while you are programming the Arduino to do whatever you are making it do.
 Cost: You probably have one!

 B & C: "The cable", with FTDI USB-to-serial interface: There are various approaches to using Arduinos.
 I like to have a "smart" cable, which is used just during programming.
-Cost: $18, Sparkfun.com FTDI Cable 5V, DEV-09718.
-(You have to decide: Are you going down the 5v path, or the 3.v volt path.
+For 5v: Sparkfun FTDI Cable 5V, DEV-09718.
+(There's also a 3.3v version.
+You have to decide: Are you going down the 5v path, or the 3.3 v volt path?
 Start with 5v if in doubt.
-Not a BIG deal.
-Prices as at the end of November 2013.
-(You can buy Arduinos with the "clever stuff" on the Arduino... but it makes it more expensive, and you will often not be using that circuitry.)
+Not a BIG deal. $15, 10/17, excl p&p.
+(You can buy Arduinos with the "clever stuff" on the Arduino... but it makes them (slightly) more expensive, and you will often not be using that circuitry.)